wanamelon/prototype_monorepo/roller/dev_notes.md

 also, bounce off everything is maybe just a little crazy. we can tune that down so it's only bounce off like 3 random ones.

+### Status effects last longer

+- Event interception (when?)
+- Special thing in status effect system (change delta, or add time on create?)
+- ParamVar multiplier
+- Yet another status effect?
+- status effects on status effects (ugh yucky!)

+AEUGH what is pragmatism??? hmmm... the ugliest solution we just add a check inside the status effect system if we have that item, boom status effects are somewhat longer

+I prefer some kind of "event interceptor" hook we expose on items can broadly see that being useful ok FRICK it's happening hnng we need to call this before actually applying the status effect in the same tick

 # Crop idea (bankrolled bazillionaire)

 [ ] Ball: damage numbers
-[ ] auto-add source trace (like stack trace) for ALL events [ ] Tags as method, not field (ez to override), also "hasAny/hasAll" [ ] Bug fix: stuck between colliders at high speeds
-[ ] Item stacking (ex: more slime trail item -> increase level up chance, NOT) [ ] Items: coin level up time is decreased
-[ ] Items: temporarily do ZERO damage
+[ ] auto-add source trace (like stack trace) for ALL events [ ] Item stacking (ex: more slime trail item -> increase level up chance, NOT) [ ] Items: temporarily do ZERO damage
 [ ] Items: when killing a coin, may level up the lowest value coin = highest value [ ] Items: Combo - hit N ascending count values in row gives value = N x last (each time) [ ] Items: PiggyBank.
 Every hit on adjacent adds its value to the bank, has interest.
-Boom after 10 hits [ ] Items: higher base spawn level of coins
+Boom after 10 hits [ ] Items: the lower your stamina, the higher your speed [ ] Player stamina bar useless invisible at higher speeds [ ] La bomba
-[ ] Items: the lower your stamina, the higher your speed [ ] Items: reduce all cooldowns
+[ ] Items: coin level up time is decreased
+[ ] Items: reduce all cooldowns by some amount
+[ ] Items: higher base spawn level of coins
-[ ] Items: Status effects last longer
+[X] Items: Status effects last longer
-[ ] Items: Mini ball which briefly hits other coins (can trigger events) [X] ~~Item IS itemref? nah queue free~~
+[X] Bug fix: stuck between colliders at high speeds [X] Tags as method, not field (ez to override), also "hasAny/hasAll" [X] Items: Mini ball which briefly hits other coins (can trigger events) [X] ~~Item IS itemref? nah queue free~~
 [X] Items: Crop code could be a lot simpler!
 [X] Design: Item system design more generic